Chaos with a Soundtrack

 But I do get wine.

-I take one sip and immediately understand why they didn’t trust it with real glassware.
-It tastes like grape soda left in a hot car, emotionally neglected, then carbonated out of spite.
+I take a sip.
+It tastes like grape soda left in a hot car.
+Emotionally neglected.
+Then carbonated out of spite.

 And it delivered.